 Lay on your side and take up a side plank position with the outside of one hip over the tennis ball and your other leg in front for support.
 Roll the entire outside of your leg from your pelvis to your knee in an up and down motion.
 Maintain a neutral posture during the exercise.
 This could be carried on for about 2-3 minutes if it’s not too painful.

 For more information about foam rollers for lower limbs

-If you would like additional information about foam rollers for lower limbs?or to discuss how we may be able to help with?treating your tight lower limbs?please contact us using the form below and we will get back to you as soon as possible.
+If you would like additional information about foam rollers for lower limbs or to discuss how we may be able to help with treating your tight lower limbs please contact us and we will get back to you as soon as possible.